Caravan of Courage: An Ewok Adventure: Adaptations

 In 1985, Random House released a children's book adaptation of The Ewok Adventure by Amy Ehrlich, titled The Ewoks and the Lost Children, which includes stills from the film.
 There was also a release of a picture book with audiotape for those learning to read.

 Release

 The Ewok Adventure was first shown on American television on November 25, 1984 on ABC.
-In its overseas theatrical release, it was rechristened Caravan of Courage: An Ewok Adventure.
+In its overseas theatrical release, it was renamed Caravan of Courage: An Ewok Adventure.
 The film was released on VHS and Laserdisc in 1990 through MGM under the original title.

 The film was released on DVD as a double-feature collection with its sequel, Ewoks: The Battle for Endor, on November 23, 2004.
 The release was a double-sided disc, with one film on each side.
 For this release, the film bore the theatrical release title, Caravan of Courage.

 Prior to 2021, Disney announced no plans to add the Ewok films to its streaming service, Disney+.
 This prompted Eric Walker to start a petition for Disney to add them.
 In March 2021, it was announced that both films would begin streaming on Disney+ on April 2, 2021.